RaghadAlYatim/CodeAlpha_Basic_Network_Sniffer/README.md

 . verbose mode for displaying packet details in real time.

+. logs packet sniffing information into a logged file

 . smoothly shuts off using a SIGINT signal (such as Ctrl+C).

 # Output Example